roman-milk/roman-milk.github.io/a-neighborly-threesome-1.md

  "No, no, please Sue, no," Lori replied.

  "You pulled my hand away... now you can touch yourself," Sue whispered, as she grabbed Lori's hand and shoved it into the sweaty crotch.
 "Pinch that clitty and show Jim how much you want his cock!"
-Report_Story #4